plfanzen CFT

 applying for the "humans" bracket

-Someone from your team should email us at vorstand@plfanzen.lol with a form we'll provide later.
+Have your team captain / representative email us at vorstand@plfanzen.lol with a filled out version of the form.
 Opt-in for the "humans" bracket will apply to your whole team.
 We may disqualify teams from the "humans" bracket if we find evidence of LLM usage that violates the rules.

 sponsors